The following issues are currently being discussed and worked on by the committee:

 We must also renew our efforts to find a home there for Margaret Norris’s Millennium Art work and to repair chairs which are mostly in the basement.
 We are also urging the installation of wifi in the building to promote its use.

-Ian Stuart and the Friends of Altrincham Interchange continue to promote this multi modal transport facility
+Ian Stuart and the Friends of Altrincham Interchange continue to promote this multi modal transport facility.
+A high level meeting with Metrolink has recently taken place.

 OTHER WORKING PARTNERSHIPS